BuffaloBorn/newClientDevNotes/linuxcmd.md

 This is called globbing; Globbing interprets the standard wild card characters * and ?, character lists in square brackets, and certain other special characters (such as ^ for negating the sense of a match).

 ## 3.3 Other File Management Tools

+So let's talk about some other file managements tools.

+These are some tools, that don't really fit into anywhere, but we need to talk about them anyway.

+First, there's touch.

+Touch is a useful command.

+And just create a temporary directory, so that we cans tart from an empty directory.

 These commands do not felt in with the other sections.